pip-services-infrastructure/pip-clients-counters-node/README.md

-# Counters Microservice Client SDK for Node.js
+# PerfMon Microservice Client SDK for Node.js

-This is a Node.js client SDK for [pip-services-counters](https://github.com/pip-services-infrastructure/pip-services-counters-node) microservice.
+This is a Node.js client SDK for [pip-services-perfmon](https://github.com/pip-services-infrastructure/pip-services-perfmon-node) microservice.
 It provides an easy to use abstraction over communication protocols:

 * HTTP/REST client